w3f/polkadot-wiki/docs/learn/how-to/vault-same-account-networks.md

 <https://polkadot.subscan.io/tools/format_transform>

-And that's it!
+And that's it.
 You can now use the same account (that is, the same mnemonic and derivation path) across different networks in Polkadot Vault.

 * * *